 Once again, Trump and Pruitt are not putting their money where their mouths are.
 How will “vigorous enforcement” of environmental laws happen if funding for enforcement is slashed by more than $122 million (a 28 percent cut compared to the 2017 federal spending bill)?
 The EPA’s enforcement budget is critical because it is the main mechanism to stop polluters from damaging communities’ air and water.

 To add insult to injury, the EPA’s Office of Environmental Justice would be completely eliminated.
-People of color, low-income communities and Native American tribes are already disproportionately impacted by pollution; the elimination of the one office devoted to their needs, combined with a lack of enforcement, will make an already heavy burden even more unbearable.
+People of color, low-income communities and Native American tribes are already disproportionately impacted by pollution

 4. Less Funding, More Toxic Lead